SamMed05/c-cpp-notes/docs/c/file-IO.md

     ```

 - **`fgetc()`**: Reads a single character.

     ```c
     int fgetc(FILE *stream);
     // Returns the character read (as an int), or EOF on end-of-file or error.
     ```

 - **`fgets()`**: Reads a string (safer than `fscanf` for strings as it prevents buffer overflows).

     ```c
     char* fgets(char *str, int num, FILE *stream);
     // Reads up to num-1 characters, or until a newline, or EOF.
     // Stores the newline if read.
 Appends a null terminator.
     // Returns str on success, NULL on error or EOF if no characters were read.
     ```

     Example:

     ```c
     char line[256];
     if (fgets(line, sizeof(line), fptr) != NULL) {
         // Process the line
     }
     ```

+    See [Exercise 6: Reading student scores from a text file](#exercise-6-reading-student-scores-from-a-text-file) below for a practical example of using both `fscanf` and `fgets` to read lines from a file.

 ## 2️⃣ Binary file I/O